tcalmant/ipopo/website-ipopo/source/content/install.rst

 **************

-The distribution contains iPOPO and Pelix packages, which are fully runnable with any Python 2.7 to Python 3.2 compatible interpreter.
+The distribution contains iPOPO and Pelix packages, which are fully runnable with any Python 2.7 to Python 3.3 compatible interpreter.
 If the back-port of the `importlib <http://pypi.python.org/pypi/importlib>`_ is installed, iPOPO can also be run on a Python 2.6 compatible interpreter.

-iPOPO has been tested on :
+iPOPO has been tested on:

 * `CPython <http://python.org/download/>`_ 2.6, 2.7, 3.1 and 3.2
 * `Pypy <http://pypy.org/>`_ 1.8

 Feel free to report other interpreters which can run iPOPO.

-Due to syntax changes, it can't be run on a Python 2.5 interpreter (e.g. `Jython <http://www.jython.org/>`_).
+Due to syntax changes, iPOPO can't be run on a Python 2.5 interpreter (e.g. `Jython <http://www.jython.org/>`_).